pravi/caas/caas-web/src/main/resources/help/prosody/turn.md

-Setup a TURN server and announce them via external service discovery.
+There is no all-in-one Prosody module for this but you should be able to setup a TURN server and announce it via external service discovery.

+One possible TURN server is [coturn](https://github.com/coturn/coturn).
+Once coturn is properly setup with a shared secret you can use [mod\_turncredentials](https://modules.prosody.im/mod_turncredentials.html) to give XMPP users access to that TURN server.